-Current Account is meant for daily transactions, and it is best suited for business personals who perform transactions through their accounts more frequently.
-You will not get any interest over the amount deposited in the current account and the minimum balance required in the Current account is much higher as compared to the saving account.
+Current Account is meant for daily transactions, and it is best suited for business personnel who perform transactions through their accounts more frequently.
+You will not get any interest over the amount deposited in the current account and the minimum balance required in the Current account is much higher compared to the savings account.

-An overdraft facility is one in which individuals can withdraw more money from the account than it actually has in accounts, and this facility is offered only with a Current Account and not with a saving account.
+An overdraft facility is one in which individuals can withdraw more money from the account than it actually has in accounts, and this facility is offered only with a Current Account and not with a savings account.

 Types of Debit Cards:

 It is a mostly used and popular debit card for online and other payments connected with the International visa payment system.
 The transaction is secured by a verified visa platform system.
 This card also has an overdraft facility.
 There are different types of Visa cards like Platinum visas etc. Visa electron cards are the types of Visa cards but no overdraft facility is attached to them for the customers.